rmehner/setup-postgres/README.md

 # Credits

-This is possible thanks to the [embedded postgres project](https://github.com/zonkyio/embedded-postgres) which provides pre-built binaries for many versions of postgresql.
+This is possible thanks to the [embedded postgres project](https://github.com/zonkyio/embedded-postgres) which provides pre-built binaries for many versions of postgres.
 Please consider supporting them if you find this action useful.

-This is obviously most possible because of the hard work of the postgresql community.
+This is obviously most possible because of the hard work of the postgres community.
 Thank you!

 # Contributing